metral/notary-test/README.md

 This should push and sign successfully.

 Verify local key store, and inspect the image on DockerHub.
-Nothing should have changed for the keys, and v0.0.3 should now be listed.
+The keys should all be there locally, and v0.0.3 should now be listed.

 ```bash
 notary -s https://notary.docker.io -d ~/.docker/trust key list